victorfaruna/victorfaruna/README.md

 # Victor Faruna

-Designing financial infrastructure for the onchain workforce.
+Building foundational systems for the future of finance.

 ---